nus-cs2103-AY2425S1/ip/docs/README.md

 Most commands follow the format `[command] <additional info>` without any of the brackets

-Note that commmands are read as the first string of letters before a white space
+Note that commands are read as the first string of letters before a white space

 ## Adding tasks
 #### Adding TODOs: `todo`